+- Traditional Tests multiple choice, matching, true/false, short answer completion

-- Graded Reading assignments
+- Graded Writing assignments

+- Notebook checks

 - Completed and Turned-in Make Up work

 - Class oral responses

-- Textbook Computer Generated Tests
+- Student Hand Held Response Systems

-- Scores on projects when they are completed - Teacher observing and scoring each step of the process as a job is being completed - Teacher observing and recording the quality of work being done on an assigned job - Teacher checking and scoring as each part of an activity is being done correctly - Teacher observing and scoring as a job is done within a timeframe - Teacher checking and scoring that students use the appropriate terminology for particular jobs - Teacher determining if the student has the skills to work independently on an assigned job - Teacher evaluating if PA Program of Study tasks are being achieved as expected - Teacher evaluating student class participation - Peer evaluation of individual student - Student self-assessment
+- Scores on projects when they are completed - Teacher observing and scoring each step of the process as a job is being completed - Teacher observing and recording the quality of work being done on an assigned job - Teacher checking and scoring as each part of an activity is being done correctly - Teacher observing and scoring as a job is done within a timeframe - Teacher checking and scoring that students use the appropriate terminology for particular jobs - Teacher determining if the student has the skills to work independently on an assigned job - Teacher evaluating if PA Program of Study tasks are being achieved as expected - Teacher evaluating student class participation - Teacher evaluating a student media presentation - Peer evaluation of individual student - Student self-assessment

-- Determine if students follow the daily plan as laid out at the start of class. - Evaluate the student's ability to work within a team when teamwork is necessary. - Evaluate the student's responsibility to complete work logs as expected. - Determine and evaluate if students adhere to all safety procedures. - Evaluate if students work without hindering other students' progress. - Evaluate if students stay on task in accordance with job expectations. - Account if students are prepared for class each day. - Account if students make up missed assignments within the established time limit.
+- Determine if students follow the daily plan as laid out at the start of class. - Evaluate if students work without hindering other students' progress. - Account if students make up missed assignments in the established time limit.

-DHO TEXT (Simmers, 8th ed, Delmer), Handouts Chromebooks Smartboard
+DHO TEXT (Simmers, 8th ed, Delmar), Handouts Medical Terminology 350 (Dean Vaughn)

-Unit Name: ALLIED HEALTH SKILLS
+Course: Health Professionals Unit Name: ALLIED HEALTH SKILLS

-Students will demonstrate proficiency in basic pre-exam skills, lab specimen collection and processing, and front office procedures.
+Students will demonstrate proficiency in basic pre-exam skills, lab specimen processing and front office procedures.